DECIDING ON A MAJOR – A WEBINAR FOR HIGH SCHOOL STUDENTS

 57 Attended the fair

-Students, parents and panelists were enthusiastic about the fair.
-In a survey of participants (about 50% have responded so far), 2/3ds rated the fair “Excellent” and 1/3 rated it “Good.”
-Here are some of comments:
+Students, parents and panelists were enthusiastic about the Fair.
+In a survey of participants (about 50% responded), 2/3ds rated the fair “Excellent” and 1/3 rated it “Good.”
+Here are some of the comments:

 “Really great – just hearing people’s stories and hearing that people fail and move on.”